rhyolight/JavaScript-Data-Store/README.md

 		url: '/getCityData/json'
 		success: function(resp) {
-			// assuming the resp at this point is an evaluated JSON object JSDS.get('ajaxCache').store('cityData', resp);
+			// assuming the resp at this point is an evaluated JSON object JSDS.get('ajaxCache').store('ajaxData', resp);
 		},
 		dataType: 'json'
 	});

-This allows you to set up a generic ajax proxy that always executed the same callback function.
+This allows you to set up a generic ajax proxy that always executes the same callback function.
 That function just stores the returned JSON object into JSDS.
 Anything that has registered to receive events from JSDS will get this data sent directly to them.
 This allows you to add more JavaScript modules onto your page and sign them up to receive any data being returned through the ajax proxy without attaching a new callback in some DOM event handler.
 This way, the DOM event handler is generic and calls the ajax proxy without providing callback logic.
 When the response is received, JSDS fires the response data to any component that has registered to listen.